ElryGH/hyprwave/README.md

 - Check the packages in `software.lst` and install only what's relevant to you.

 **Why Hyprwave?** </br>
-Hyprdots is awesome, but it does a bit too much.
-If you prefer a lightweight configuration that focuses on usability without overwhelming options, **Hyprwave** is the perfect fit.
+Hyprdots is awesome, but it does way too much.
+(Multiple layouts, waybars, wallpapers, etc) </br>
+If you prefer a rice that focuses on style without overwhelming options, **Hyprwave** is the perfect fit.